Center for Social Justice Research, Teaching & Service

 Education and Social Justice Summer Research Fellowship

-The Berkley Center for Religion, Peace & World Affairs and the Center for Social Justice Research, Teaching & Service (CSJ) administer the Education & Social Justice Research Fellowship.
 In early 2010, the Berkley Center and the CSJ created the Education and Social Justice Project to engage students and build knowledge about the deep connections between global challenges of poverty and education.
 Only through better access to education will people living in poverty be able to seize opportunities in an increasingly global economy.
 While policy analysts have documented the widespread failure of governments to meet this imperative, we still know relatively little about successful local efforts led by religious communities to advance sustainable community development and social justice through education.
+The Office of Mission & Ministry joined this collaboration in 2024.

 Undergraduate student research fellows spend three weeks of summer conducting interviews on best practices at the intersection of education and social justice.
 Local hosts are Jesuit-led institutions doing innovative educational work in support of under-resourced communities.